16 College Fundraising Ideas

-In this article, we’ll simplify each step your sorority, fraternity, band, or other special college group needs to take in order to organize and run a successful fundraiser on campus.
+In this article about college fundraising ideas, we’ll simplify each step your sorority, fraternity, band, or other special college group needs to take in order to organize and run a successful fundraiser on campus.

 The first thing you need to do is set up a fundraising committee within your group.
 Ask interested members to volunteer their time, efforts, and resources and show their commitment to your group in its’ efforts to raise money.
 Discuss everyone’s resources and abilities to see who would fit well in different areas, such as marketing, organization, decoration, developing advertisement, and so forth.
 Keep everyone’s talents in mind as you move forward.

 What is your group’s fundraising budget?
 What free resources are available?
 Now is the time to determine exactly what your group can afford to spend to set up a fundraising activity and what types of resources will be freely available to your group when you need them.
 Once you’ve determined these things, you can then start brainstorming different, affordable ways to host a college fundraiser that realistically falls within your means.

 Come up with an affordable fundraising event that will excite the audience you’re trying to reach.
 If most of your donations will come from other students, then target your efforts towards activities in which they’ll be interested.
 If your target audience is the local community, come up with something that’s appealing to them.